Azure/fta-architecturalreview/articles/analytics.md

     - [Security & Compliance](#Security--Compliance)

-## Is it a Big Data Processing Solution?
+## Is it a Big Data processing solution?

  * How do we know that the solution is a Big Data Processing pipeline?
     * Volume – How much data are we ingesting?
 High throughput processing is a requirement?